 2. Authentication

-Authentication is typically performed to log in the End-User or to determine that the End-User is already logged in.
+Authentication is typically performed to log in the End-User to a Client or to determine that the End-User is already logged in.
 OpenID Connect returns the result of the Authentication performed by the Server to the Client in a secure manner so that the Client can rely on it.
 For this reason, the Client is called Relying Party (RP) in this case.

 The Authentication result is returned in an ID Token Section 2.1.3.6.
-It has Claims expressing such information as the Issuer, the subject identifier, when the authentication result expires, etc.
+It has Claims expressing such information as the Issuer, the subject identifier, the expiration time of the authentication event, etc.

 Authentication can follow one of three paths: the Authorization Code Flow (response_type=code), the Implicit Flow (response_type=id_token token or response_type=id_token), or the Hybrid Flow (using other Response Type values defined in OAuth 2.0 Multiple Response Type Encoding Practices [OAuth.Responses]).
 The flows determine how the ID Token and Access Token are returned to the Client.